Tour the Communities of Searcy County

 The historic commercial buildings of downtown frame an 1880s-era courthouse, which contains a free public arts gallery.
 The Square is also home to Roten’s Furniture Co., winner of numerous awards.
 Searcy County the Chocolate Roll Capital of the World™; the Annual Marshall High School Art Club Chocolate Roll Festival held in March recognizes this heritage.
 One of the most unique “historical” landmarks in Marshall is the Kenda Drive-In.
 This fully modernized drive-in movie theater is a family treasure that draws visitors from surroundings states.
 Open year round, they even supply car heaters in the winter.

-Though nestled in the Ozarks, Marshall has modern services and resources, including four medical facilities: Marshall Family Practice, Access Medical Clinic, Leslie Medical Center, and Boston Mountain Rural Health Center.
+Though nestled in the Ozarks, Marshall has modern services and resources, including three medical facilities: Marshall Family Practice, Access Medical Clinic, and Boston Mountain Rural Health Center.
+The corporate headquarters for the Boston Mountain Rural Health Center are in Marshall!
 Marshall is also home of the 5-Star rated Highland Court Rehabilitation and Resident Care Facility, and Friendship Community Care, which provides services to children and adults with intellectual and developmental disabilities.
 Don’t forget professional dental, eye-care and physical therapy services.
 The Searcy County Library was named a “Star Library” in 2011, one of only two in the state.
 The modernized library has one of the most complete genealogical departments in the region.
 And for the flying visitors, Marshall offers an airport with a 4,000 ft. lighted runway.

 Witts Springs is the gateway to the Richland Wilderness of the Ozark National Forest!
 At approximately 1,900 feet in elevation, Witts Springs is a launching point for hiking the nearby Ozark Highlands Trail, experiencing the Richland Waterfalls Welcome Center, visiting a Civil War Historic marker, horseback riding in the Ozark National Forest, following the Arkansas Quilt Trail, rock climbing at Stack Rock, area ATV rides, whitewater kayaking and waterfall photography along the Falling Water Creek and Richland Creek watersheds, hunting, camping at the Richland Creek Recreation Area & Campground, riding the Growl and Lasso and Lost Mine Run motorcycle routes, viewing the amazing naturally dark night skies, and cycling the Ozark Grinder Trail gravel grinder bicycle route!
 The annual Pedestal Rock road bike ride and Lick Fork gravel grind takes place here each October, as well as the 1,000+ mile Arkansas High Country Race, an epic bikepacking adventure race that transits the area each June!
 For more information visit https://wittssprings.org/ or to help plan your trip, visit https://searcycountyarkansas.com/attractions or call the chamber of commerce at 8704482557.